Quotients, pure existential completions and arithmetic universes: Introduction

-Moreover, in \cite{UEC} it was demonstrated that the exact completion $\exdoctrine{P}$ of an elementary and existential doctrine $P$ can be decomposed as the $\ex/\reg$-completion of the regular completion of $P$.
-This generalizes the well-known decomposition presented in \cite{REC}, which states that the $\ex/\lex$-completion of a lex category $\mC$ can be viewed as the $\ex/\reg$-completion of the regular completion $\reglex{\mC}$ of $\mC$.
-This analysis was further expanded upon in \cite{TECH}, where it has been observed that the exact completion of an existential elementary doctrine $P$ can also be decomposed as the regular completion $\mathsf{Reg}(\overline{\bf P})$ of the elementary quotient completion $\overline{\bf P}$ of $P$ introduced in \cite{QCFF,EQC}.

-The problem of characterizing which elementary and existential doctrines give rise to regular and exact completions that are instances of $\reg/\lex$ and $\ex/\lex$-completions of their categories of predicates was solved in \cite{TECH} by the first author in collaboration with F. Pasquali and G. Rosolini, showing that it holds for elementary existential doctrines equipped with Hilbert's $\epsilon$-operators.

-In this paper, we prove that this result is a specific instance of a more general characterization involving the class of elementary and existential doctrines arising as the \emph{pure existential completion} of an elementary doctrine.
+In this paper we provide a characterization which further relates the exact and regular completions of a lex category with the notion of exact completion of an elementary existential doctrine as presented in~\cite{QCFF,EQC,UEC} by involving a third kind of free completion, namely the \emph{pure existential completion} of an elementary doctrine.

-The notion of \emph{existential completion} was introduced by the second author in his PhD thesis, later published in \cite{ECRT}, as a construction that freely adds existential quantifiers to a given primary doctrine, along with a class $\Lambda$ of base morphisms that is closed under compositions, pullbacks and isomorphisms.
-To distinguish the various instances, this free construction has been renamed as {\it generalized existential completion} in \cite{maietti_trotta}.

-Here, we adopt the terminology in \cite{maietti_trotta} and we call \emph{pure existential completion} the instance of the generalized existential completion where the class $\Lambda$ consists of product projections, while we call \emph{full existential completion} the instance where $\Lambda$ is the class of all the base morphisms.

-It is worth mentioning that the notion of pure existential completion coincides with the restriction to faithful fibrations of the \emph{simple coproduct (or sum) completion} of a fibration employed by P. Hofstra in~\cite{hofstra2011}, while the full existential completion coincides with the $\exists$-completion introduced by J. Frey in \cite{Frey2020,Frey2014AFS} and a particular case of it has also played a significant role in the works by P. Hofstra \cite{Hofstra06,PHDHofstra}.
+The notion of \emph{existential completion} was introduced by the second author in his PhD thesis and later published in~\cite{ECRT}, and it is a construction that freely adds existential quantifiers to a given primary doctrine, along with a class $\Lambda$ of base morphisms that is closed under compositions, pullbacks and isomorphisms.
+To distinguish some particularly interesting instances, this free construction has been renamed as {\it generalized existential completion} in~\cite{maietti_trotta}.
+Following the terminology in~\cite{maietti_trotta}, the \emph{pure existential completion} is the instance of the generalized existential completion where the class $\Lambda$ consists of product projections, while we call \emph{full existential completion} the instance where $\Lambda$ is the class of all the base morphisms.
+Furthermore, the pure existential completion also coincides with the restriction to faithful fibrations of the \emph{simple coproduct (or sum) completion} of a fibration employed by P.~Hofstra in~\cite{hofstra2011}, while the full existential completion coincides with the $\exists$-completion introduced by J.~Frey in~\cite{Frey2020,Frey2014AFS} and a particular case of it has also played a significant role in the works by P.~Hofstra~\cite{Hofstra06,PHDHofstra}.

+In this work, we show that the regular and exact completions of the pure existential completion of an elementary doctrine $P$ are equivalent to the $\reg/\lex$ and $\ex/\lex$-completions, respectively, of the category of predicates of $P$.